Malaviya National Institute of Technology, Jaipur: Administration

-The Organisational structure
+Organisational structure

 MNIT shares a common Visitor (a position held by the President of India) who is the most powerful person in the NIT organizational structure and the NIT Council with the other sister NITs.

 The board of governors consists of members nominated by the NIT Council, the director, representatives from the Department of Higher Education, Ministry of Human Resource and Development, and Government of India.

 The institute's director serves as the chief academic and executive officer of the institute.
 He is aided by the deputy director.
 Under the director and the deputy director are the deans, heads of departments, registrar, president of the students' council, and chairman of the hall management committee.

 The registrar is the chief administrative officer and oversees day-to-day operations.
 He is the custodian of records, funds, and other properties of the institute.

 Under the charge of the heads of departments (HODs) are the faculty (full-time professors as well as those of associate and assistant status).
 The wardens of hostels are placed under the chairman of the hall management committee in the organization.